mark-hahn/coffeekup-intro/README.md

 The `text` tag (function) just adds whatever text is in its string argument to the output buffer.
 If we removed `text` from the beginning of the middle line, that line with only the string would be legal CoffeeScript, and the template would execute without error, but the text would be lost because there would be no function to add it to the output buffer.

 Before we leave the discussion of general text I'd like to point something out.
 Whether it is a string argument to a real tag like `div`, or a string argument to the fake `text` tag, a string can contain any text, even HTML.
-We will learn how to use this to our advantage in the section _The Great Escape_.
+We will learn how to use this to our advantage in the section _Homemade Html_.

 Variables, Conditionals, and Loops
 ---